 "National teaches many different modalities of care, and works to build bridges to understand other branches of medical care.
 I felt this would better prepare me for my future career as a physician."

 He also chose National because of its excellent business and marketing program.
 "I really didn't have any knowledge in that area and knew I needed to learn business skills in order to set up a future practice.
 Nothing the other schools offered came close to what National had in this regard."

 When he graduates, James hopes to practice in Ohio, Colorado or Pennsylvania.
-"These are the states where there are licensure laws that allow for a broad scope of practice, which is what I'd like to do," says James.
 He can foresee himself working in an integrative medical setting where he can consult with MDs, DOs, acupuncturists, and massage therapists as part of patient care.
 James also would like to pursue continuing education in internal medicine and neurology.